 This is the day of which I have spoken.
 And those who inhabit the cities of Israel shall go out and set on fire and burn the weapons, both the shields and armour, the bows and arrows, the clubs and spears.
 And they shall make fires with them for seven years, and take no wood from the field nor cut down any from the forests, for with the weapons they make fire.
 And they shall plunder those who plundered them, and loot those who looted them.
 And it shall come to pass in that day, that I will give unto Gog a place fit for burial in Israel, the valley of them that pass through on the east of the sea; and He shall stop them that pass through; and there shall they bury Gog and all his multitude; and they shall call it the valley of Hamon-gog.
 And the house of Israel shall bury them for seven months, in order to cleanse the land.

-The number seven in the seven years of burning as well as in the seven months of burying is not just symbolical, but a punishment inflicted by Elohim and the completion of His just judgment since number seven is a number of perfect completion.
-Only when the war is over and the land is cleansed from all impurities therein, only then everything will come to completion and the Messianic Kingdom will be ushered.
+The number seven in the seven years of burning as well as in the seven months of burying of corpses is not just symbolical, but a punishment inflicted by Elohim and the completion of His just judgment since number seven is a number of perfect completion.

 Two ordained times for Messiah’s coming: according to Ezekiel or Zechariah

-The Messiah, not IDF, is the one who will destroy the armies of Gog of Magog and the one who will take up his throne and restore the glory of the Temple and the Temple service in its fullest extent.
-This could only be possible when the restoration of Temple follows the Messiah’s victory.
+With that being said, we will state that the Messiah, not IDF, is the one who will destroy the armies of Gog of Magog and the one who will take up his throne and restore the glory of the Temple and the Temple service in its fullest extent.
+This could only be possible when the restoration of the Temple follows the Messiah’s victory.

 We also learned that 6,000 years have been set unconditionally for mankind to labor.
-However, when Elohim has said in its time I will hasten it, what it means is that there is a set date that may occur earlier than its predetermined time.
+However, when Elohim has said in its time I will hasten it, what this phrase means is that there is a set date that may occur earlier than its predetermined time.

-If Israel’s labor is found worthy, Israel’s Messiah may hasten and come seven years earlier (in the 6,000th year since the Creation) than the predetermined time according to the Redemption Plan.
+Hence, we concluded, if Israel’s labor is found worthy, the Messiah may hasten and come seven years earlier (in the 6,000th year since the Creation) than the predetermined time according to the Redemption Plan.
 For surely, the Messiah said to Israel referring to the last days:

 Therefore bear fruit worthy of repentance, … (Luk 3:8)